Ayhamkhas/Trades-Otpimizer/README.md

 ## 🧠 Overview

-This project is a **multi-objective trading strategy optimizer** built in **C++**, designed to evolve and evaluate moving average crossover strategies on historical crypto market data.
+This project is a **multi-objective trading strategy optimizer** built in **C++**, designed to evolve and evaluate moving average crossover strategies on Ethereum market data.

 Leveraging the power of **evolutionary algorithms** like **NSGA-II** and **SPEA2**, the optimizer searches for trading strategies that strike the best balance between **profitability**, **stability**, and **win rate** — because in trading, one metric never tells the whole story.